 4. A few organizations will actually send you free books just for asking.
-Free class sets of Ayn Rand books are available through a special program at Ayn Rand Education.
 For teachers working with students from low-income families, check out the free book program at First Book.
 The only cost is for shipping and handling.

 5. If you have some money to spend, try Half Price Books, or a similar discount, new/used bookstore in your area.
 Your dollars will go further and you’ll probably have fun browsing.
 One store in Texas offers teachers free books, so it might be worth a phone call to see if there’s a similar program in your area.
 Check here to find a store near you.

 6. If you’re in a building where students sometimes bring teachers holiday gifts, do book talks on titles you’ve gotten from students in years prior.
 Gently mention that these were among the best holiday gifts any teacher could ever get.

 7. Are your students reading ebooks?
 There are several free resources for free ebooks with a wide range of titles.
 Search “free books for teachers” to get started, or check out eBooks@adelaide and Amazon.com for

 an idea of what’s out there.

 8. Check with the librarians at both your school and public libraries.
 Ask that they contact you before getting rid of any books.
 Each year I comb through the books that have been purged from the library shelves and take any titles that fit my students’ reading levels.
 Sometimes the covers are a little out-of-date, but I put a colorful label on the spine and that seems to be enough to attract students’ attention.

 9. If you recently started teaching a different grade, you might want to try trading your books for different ones.
 Check out Paperback Swap to learn more about this free program.